Next: Introduction [Contents][Index]

 Next: Aborting and Resuming Transients, Up: Usage [Contents][Index]

 There are two kinds of commands that are available after invoking a transient prefix command; infix and suffix commands.
-Infix commands set some value (which is then shown in a popup buffer), without leaving the transient.
+Infix commands set some value (which is then shown in the popup buffer), without leaving the transient.
 Suffix commands, on the other hand, usually quit the transient and they may use the values set by the infix commands, i.e., the infix arguments.

 Instead of setting arguments to be used by a suffix command, infix commands may also set some value by side-effect, e.g., by setting the value of some variable.